 Did you know?

 At the Free State National Botanical Garden you can see more than 100 species of birdlife.

-Bloemfontein, the judicial capital of South Africa, lies in the centre of the country, in the Free State province, where The Lord of the Rings author JRR Tolkien also happened to be born.
+Bloemfontein, or “Bloem”, as the locals like to call it, is the judicial capital of South Africa.
+It’s pretty much in the centre of the country in the Free State province, and also happens to be where the author of The Lord of the Rings, JRR Tolkien was born.
+So it’s safe to say there’s more than a little magic here.

 It’s unique in that it is the size and heft of a large African city, yet has the feel of a small country town, with thousands of rose bushes colouring the streets.
 The literal translation of Bloemfontein from Afrikaans is “fountain of flowers”, which gives the city its nickname, “The City of Roses”.
 Hence, the annual Rose Festival is a popular local event.

-Bloemfontein is also a city of historical significance, where museums and military buildings record its association with the Anglo-Boer War (also known as the South African War).
-The National Museum and Anglo-Boer War Museum are highly regarded among historians.
+Bloemfontein is also filled with history, where museums and military buildings remember the Anglo-Boer War (also known as the South African War).
+If you’re a history buff, you must know that The National Museum and Anglo-Boer War Museum are highly regarded among historians.

-Other destinations include the Windmill Casino, and the zoo for outdoor picnics.
+While in Bloem, you also have to pop by the Windmill Casino, and the zoo for some brilliant outdoor picnics.

-Lovers of architecture should include in their visit the only twin-spired Dutch Reformed Church in South Africa, built in 1880; the Oliewenhuis Art Gallery – a neo-Cape Dutch manor house; Freshford House Museum – a window to life in the 1890s; and the magnificent City Hall, the Supreme Court of Appeal and Fourth Raadsaal buildings.
+It doesn’t stop there, if you’re fan of architecture, you have to see the only twin-inspired Dutch Reformed Church in South Africa, built in 1880.
+You should also visit the Oliewenhuis Art Gallery – a neo-Cape Dutch manor house.
+Then there’s Freshford House Museum, which brings to life the 1890s.
+To complete your architecture tour, the magnificent City Hall, the Supreme Court of Appeal and Fourth Raadsaal buildings are also impressive in their own right.

-Beyond the city, the Franklin Nature Reserve is home to endemic wildlife species.
-The Cheetah Experience is another must-see opportunity while in Bloemfontein.
+Beyond the city, the Franklin Nature Reserve is home to a dynamic array of wildlife; and the Cheetah Experience is another must-see.

 Travel tips & Planning info